ecointet/hackathon-workshop02/README.txt

 ===============================

 ==== OJECTIVE =====
-Bin my simple application to a database
+Bind my simple application to a database

 ==== LANGUAGE =====
 PHP